agiertli/rhte-camelk-user-repository/README.md

    - Use following credentials to connect, simply pass them as kamelet endpoint parameters:
      - `username: admin`
      - `password: password1!`
+   - Don't forget to change the Kamelet name so it points to your custom one inside your Integration
  - Run the integration like `kamel run ArtemisIntegration.java` - notice, we are now running the integration on a cluster
  - If everything went well, you should similar output in the logs:
    ```